 Doing better business has emerged as a key factor shaping the future of public practice.
-For instance, many professional accountants believe the greatest value of technology is improved efficiency in their work and practice.
+For instance, three quarters of accountants believe the greatest value of technology is improved efficiency in their work and practice.
 Other key drivers include reduced time spent on administration and compliance, improved quality of services, improved client engagement and communication, and remaining competitive.

 Along with leveraging technology, doing better business may also require evaluating the service mix.
-Both consumers and SMEs are beginning to expect more services from their accountants and the firm of the future must be equipped to meet emerging demands.
+Around a third of both consumers and SMEs expect to need more services from their accountants over the next five years and the firm of the future must be equipped to meet emerging demands.

-The change in client needs may also require a shift in practice structure.
-However, attracting and retaining appropriately skilled, emerging and talented employees is a major issue for members in public practice, with the skills and qualifications required of their employees changing.
+The change in client needs may also require a shift in practice structure, however attracting and retaining appropriately skilled, emerging and talented employees is a major issue for members in public practice.
+Furthermore, 77 per cent believe that the skills and qualifications required of their employees are changing.

 This practical guide aims to help you to identify and implement new ways to do better business.
 There are tips on technology that can help to streamline operations, and ways to gain greater insight into the efficiency of your current systems and processes.